9 Affordable Sustainable Clothing Brands For Women

 ABLE

-I have a pair of their jeans and a denim jacket, and they are amazing!
+I have a pair of jeans and a denim jacket from this brand, and I must say they are amazing!

 Boodywear

-I’m usually not a big fan of showcasing bamboo fabric on my blog.
-It’s known to have a harsh textile process, but some brands use closed-loop systems and zero-waste initiatives like Boody so I’m behind this!!
+I am not usually a big fan of featuring bamboo fabric on my blog because it is known to have a harsh textile process.

-Honestly, bamboo feels amazing on, and I don’t want to give it up completely.
-This brand looks wonderfully comfortable, and I hear so many greats things about them, I had to include it!
+However, some brands like Boody use closed-loop systems and zero-waste initiatives, which I support.
+Honestly, bamboo fabric feels amazing on the skin, and I don't want to give it up completely.
+Boody is a brand that looks incredibly comfortable, and I have heard many great things about them.
+That's why I had to include them on my blog!

 Girlfriend

-They use a lot of different fabrics, but all are made from post-consumer waste.
+The brand uses a variety of fabrics, all of which are made from post-consumer waste.

 Their facility in Taiwan specializes in eco-friendly and high-quality textile, and their ethical cut-and-sew SA8000 certified factory is in Hanoi, Vietnam.